eanderson-ei/utilization-tracker-2/README.md

 ##### ToDo:

-- [ ] Permanence name from My Utilization to My Projects
+- [x] Persist name from My Utilization to My Projects
 - [ ] Add % to My Projects to see time spent relative to MEH
-- [ ] Check calculation of Utilization for employee type correction (wrong in stacked area (b/c using adjusted MEH) but right in )
+- [x] Check calculation of Utilization for employee type correction (wrong in stacked area (b/c using adjusted MEH) but right in )
 - [ ] Get all emails and staff added to Deltek
-- [ ] Add google tracking
+- [ ] Add google tracking (see below, with first deploy)
-- [ ] Add date updated
+- [x] Add date updated
 - [x] Add top-line instructions for My Projects
 - [ ] Instructions
   - [ ] Clarity around how utilization is calculated